-Majja means marrow as in bone-marrow (asthi-majja).
-However, the term has become synonymous with nervous system which like bone marrow, is encased within bone.
+Majja means marrow, as in bone-marrow (asthi-majja).
+However, the term has become synonymous with nervous system, which is encased within bone like bone marrow.
 The skull is the casing of the brain.
-The vertebra are the casing of the spinal cord.
-While the brain and spinal cord make up the central nervous system, the Majja dhatu is associated with the entire nervous system.
+The vertebrae are the casing of the spinal cord.
+While the brain and spinal cord make up the central nervous system, the majja dhatu is associated with the entire nervous system.
 The nervous system and the bone marrow are treated as homologous structures in ayurveda.

-Kapha dosha vitiation complex of the kala results in excessive tissue formation though it is of low quality.
-Majja dhatu (nervous system) becomes denser and thicker resulting in slowing down the movement of nerve impulses (prana).
+Kapha dosha vitiation complex of the kala results in excessive tissue formation, though it is of low quality.
+Majja dhatu (nervous system) becomes denser and thicker, resulting in slower movement of nerve impulses (prana).
 This is observable in the mind as slower processing of sensory information and in the body as slower response times.
-Should kapha dosha increase further, not only might it slow down the flow prana, it may block or obstruct its flow.
+Should kapha dosha increase further, not only might it slow down the flow of prana, it may block or obstruct its flow entirely.
 This results in aberrant flow.
-Symptoms of aberrant pranic flow secondary to a blockage mimic those of vata dosha and are often misdiagnosed as a primary vata imbalances.
+Symptoms of aberrant pranic flow secondary to a blockage mimic those of vata dosha, and are often misdiagnosed as a primary vata imbalance.

 Pitta dosha vitiation results in minimal to moderate tissue formation.
 The tissue formed is highly efficient.
 Prana moves effectively through the nervous system.
-Processing and response times quick.
-However when pitta dosha increases too much the tissue formed becomes overly heated and prone to inflammation and excessive metabolism.
+Processing and response times are quick.
+However, when pitta dosha increases too much, the tissue formed becomes overly heated and prone to inflammation and excessive metabolism.
 Inflammation results in neuritis.
 Excessive metabolism results in burning out the protective structures surrounding and within the nerves.
-Deterioration of the myelin sheath as occurs in multiple sclerosis and post viral syndromes are examples.
+Examples include deterioration of the myelin sheath, as occurs in multiple sclerosis, and post viral syndromes.
 Within the brain, neurological structures may burn out as well.
 This occurs in some cases of Parkinson’s disease and dementia.

 Vitiation of vata dosha results in irregular tissue formation and the tissue that is formed is of low quality and fragile.
 Prana may move excessively or irregularly.
 When formation is minimal the stabilizing factors within the nerve are diminished and prana move quickly without restraint.
 Reactions are often sudden, too quick and not measured.
 Thus they may be dramatic.
-When formation is irregular, prana may also move in an irregular manner appearing at times to be excessive and other times deficient.
-This results hyper and hypo activity.
-In addition motion may be jerky as occurs in tics and some tremors.
-Long term vata imbalance ultimately results in drying and thinning of the tissues of the nervous system resulting in an inability of prana to move effectively.
-This appears like a kapha imbalance as flow of prana is deficient.
-Its inability to move however is not due to obstruction but to damaged structure.
+When formation is irregular, prana may also move in an irregular manner, appearing at times to be excessive and other times deficient.
+This results hyperactivity or hypoactivity.
+In addition, motion may be jerky, as occurs in tics and some tremors.
+Long term vata imbalance ultimately results in drying and thinning of the tissues of the nervous system, resulting in an inability of prana to move effectively.
+This appears to be a kapha imbalance as flow of prana is deficient.
+However, its inability to move is not due to obstruction but damaged structure.
 Discerning this condition from a primary kapha condition requires observing the broader effects of the dosha upon the body.

 In order to produce majja dhatu the primary elements that must be taken in the proper balance are air and water.
 The balance of air regulates the flow of nerve impulses.
 Water provides a counter balance to air, protecting the nerve against excessive motion and agitation.
 The brain as well the myelin that surrounds the structure of the nerve consists largely of fat.
 It is composed primarily of the element water and has kapha-like characteristics.

 Following accumulation and aggravation in the mahavaha srota (digestive system), the doshas overflow into the rasa and raktavaha srotas before relocating into the majjavaha srota and majja dhatu.
-While any dosha can relocate into the majja dhatu, pathologies of the nervous system are termed Vata Vyadhi meaning a disease of vata nature.
-Thus, nerve pathologies cause symptoms commonly associated with vata including pain and alterations of motion.
+While any dosha can relocate into the majja dhatu, pathologies of the nervous system are termed Vata Vyadhi, meaning a disease of vata nature.
+Thus, nerve pathologies cause symptoms commonly associated with vata, such as pain and alterations of motion.
 Even still, vata dosha is not always the cause of the problem.
 Vitiation of pitta dosha leads to inflammation and over a long period of time can burn out the myelin and nerve tissue.
 Vitiation of kapha dosha may slow down nerve conduction, decrease the rate of processing information or cause blockages resulting in the aberrant flow of nerve impulses.
-Ama when present further complicates the condition.
+Ama further complicates the condition when present.

-In the subtle body, the majja dhatu is dependent upon the flow of prana primarily through svadhistana and anahata chakras.
+In the subtle body, the majja dhatu is dependent upon the flow of prana primarily through svadhisthana and anahata chakras.
 Through these chakras the qualities of water and air circulate respectively.

 Exudate that is dry and crusty is indicated of vata dosha imbalance.
 A large quantity of oily or mucousy exudate is indicative of a kapha imbalance.
 Yellow exudate which may be a little oily is indicative of the involvement of pitta dosha.

 Evaluation of the color of sclera is important as well.
 A dark, dull, gray indicates that vata has become vitiated.
 A yellow sclera indicates that pitta is vitiated.
-A white sclera that is dull indicates that kapha is vitiated.
+A dull white sclera indicates that kapha is vitiated.

 When pitta dosha has entered the majja dhatu, the best treatment is to cool the dhatu utilizing the sweet taste.
 The sweet taste is not only cool but also nourishing.
 Once again, increasing milk and ghee consumption are outstanding choices for dietary treatment.
-Sesame oil should not be taken however as it is too warming for regular use.
+However, sesame oil should not be taken, as it is too warming for regular use.
 Although the bitter taste is also cooling and pacifies pitta dosha, it should be used with caution as it can reduce the dhatu and aggravate vata dosha.

 When kapha dosha has entered the majja dhatu, the best treatment is to increase the flow of prana and decrease the qualities of water utilizing the bitter and pungent tastes.
 Raw vegetables, particularly leafy greens are best.
 In general the diet should be very light and dry and foods should be well spiced.
 Fasting is often appropriate and patients with a kapha imbalance may fast on light vegetables juices taken with spices for several days to a week.

 When vata has entered the majja dhatu, the patient should be given herbs with a tonifying and sedating action.
-Among the best of these herbs are ashwaganda and shank pushpi.
-Other beneficial herbs when combined properly include jatamamsi and bala.
+Among the best of these herbs are ashwagandha and shankhpushpi.
+Other beneficial herbs when combined properly include jatamansi and bala.

 When pitta has vitiated the majja dhatu, the best herbs are cooling and sedating.
-Among the best herbs are brahmi, shank pushpi and kappikachu.
-Brahmi is best when ama is present as its light and bitter nature will not increase ama.
-Shank pushpi and kappikachu are best when no ama is present as they are heavier and moist.
-Other beneficial herbs include: Skull cap, vidari kand and chrysanthemum flower.
-St. Johns Wort and oatstraw.
+Among the best herbs are brahmi, shankhpushpi, and kapikachhu.
+Brahmi is best when ama is present, as its light and bitter nature will not increase ama.
+Shankhpushpi and kapikachhu are best when no ama is present as they are heavier and moist.
+Other beneficial herbs include: skullcap, vidari kanda, chrysanthemum flower, St. Johns Wort, and oatstraw.